fparareda/MarsRoversEnterprise/README.md

 $curl testjwtclientid:XY7kmzoNzl100@localhost:8080/oauth/token -d grant_type=password -d username=user2 -d password=pwd2
 ```

-With the access-token you can access into every apropiate call.
+With the access-token you can access into every appropriate call.

+# API Call Actions (in an old fashion way)
 This is a list of actions Mars rover could perform, you are free to use one action, all of them or invent new
 ones:

-##Find one Mars Rovers
+## Find one Mars Rovers
 Everyone can get the current position and the status of the mars rovers.
 ```java
 GET localhost:8080/api/v1/marsrover/{Mars Rover Id}
 ```

-##To move in any direction
+## To move in any direction
 To move the position you have to do a PUT with some parameters in the body.
 Only Admins!
 The call
 ```java